TreeHacks/hackpack-chrome-ext/README.md

-# Cal -> Butt: Chrome Extension Hackpack @ TreeHacks 2016
+# Cal to Butt: Chrome Extension Hackpack @ TreeHacks 2016
-*Come join us on [#hackpack-chrome-ext](https://treehacks-2016.slack.com/messages/hackpack-chrome-ext) on Slack to get help, hang out, and show off your project!*

 ## Overview

 Congratulations!
 You've chosen this hackpack, and you're well on your way to building a super cool product!

 In this hackpack, you will build a chrome extension that replaces the content on webpages according to customizable rules.
 At a glance, your tasks will include:

-1. Replace all instances of the text 'cal' with the text 'butt' on all webpages.
+1. Replace all instances of the text "cal" with the text "butt" on all webpages.
-2. Allow a user to customize replacement rules that determine the text replacement on webpages
+2. Replace all text on a webpage according to user-specified replacement rules.
-3. Replace all images on a website with a user-specified image
+3. Replace all images on a website according to user-specified replacement rules.

 After you've finished these tasks, you will have built an exciting application that you can use in your own browser!